Academic confidence and dyslexia at university

 Figure 13: Dyslexic students completed a verb-noun option sentence to indicate how they learned of their dyslexia

-It was reasonable to assume that the 68 students who declared their dyslexia had participated in a formal dyslexia screening and/or assessment at university, or during their earlier years in education, and 64/68 (94%) provided data (Table 6).
-22/64 (34%) respondents said that their dyslexia was diagnosed to them as a disability; 40/64 (64%) respondents said that their dyslexia was diagnosed to them as a disability or a difficulty.
-15/64 (23%) students learned of their dyslexia by one of the other alternatives offered, with 3/15 ( < 5% of the total) had their dyslexia described or identified as a difference.
+It was reasonable to assume that the 68 students who declared their dyslexia had participated in a formal dyslexia screening and/or assessment at university, or during their earlier years in education, and 64/68 (94%) provided data (Table 8).
+Of these 64, 22 (34%) said that their dyslexia was diagnosed to them as a disability; 18 (28%) said that their dyslexia was diagnosed to them as a difficulty, while 1 student (1.5%) said that their dyslexia was diagnosed as a deficit; 23 students (36%) learned of their dyslexia by one of the other alternatives offered, with 3/23 (< 2%) having their dyslexia described or identified as a difference.
 Of the 4 students with dyslexia who did not respond, it is not known whether this was due to a reluctance to disclose, or that an option that matched their recollection about how they learned of their dyslexia was not available.

 The 64 datasets were sorted into subgroups comprising: those whose dyslexia was diagnosed to them as a disability (subgroup DS); those whose dyslexia was diagnosed to them as a difficulty (subgroup DF); leaving the remainder to be aggregated into a third subgroup E.

-The full 24-item ABC Scale was used, and mean average values were calculated both overall, and for each of the three ABC24 Factors (determined through PCA (see below, sub-section 4.5(II)) was calculated for each subgroup and also for subgroups DS and DF combined.
-Unbiased effect size differences (Hedges 'g') effect were calculated, supported by t-test outcomes.
+The full, 24-item ABC Scale was used, and mean average values were calculated both overall, and for each of the three ABC24 Factors (determined through PCA (see sub-section 4.5/II) was calculated for each subgroup and also for subgroups DS and DF combined.
+Unbiased effect size differences (Hedges 'g') were calculated, supported by t-test outcomes.
 In accordance with the hypotheses, one-tail tests were applied at the 5% significance level.
-Levene's Test for homogeneity of variances was applied and where violated, the outcome for unequal populations variances is quoted.
-(Table 7).
+Levene's Test for homogeneity of variances was applied and where violated, the outcome for unequal populations variances is reported. (see Table 9).

-Moderate to large effect size differences in mean ABC24 overall values are indicated between subgroup E, and subgroups DF, DS, and DF+DS combined (g=0.704, 0.627, 0.639 respectively), supported by t-test outcomes indicating significant differences between mean values in all cases.
-Hence, students whose dyslexia was diagnosed as a disability or as a difficulty (or either), returned significantly lower overall ABC mean values when compared with students who were told of their dyslexia in any of the alternative ways.
-Thus the null hypothesis is rejected in favour of each of the alternatives, respectively.
+Moderate to large effect size differences in mean ABC24-overall values are indicated between subgroup E, and subgroups DF, DS, and DF+DS combined (g=0.704, 0.627, 0.639 respectively); these are supported by t-test outcomes indicating significant differences between mean values in all cases.
+Hence, students whose dyslexia was diagnosed as a disability or as a difficulty (or either), returned significantly lower overall ABC24 mean values when compared with students who were told of their dyslexia in any of the alternative ways.
+Thus, the null hypothesis is rejected in favour of each of the alternatives, respectively.

-At a more granular level, examining the outcomes for differences in ABC at a factorial level reveals a slightly more complex picture.
-Moderate, or moderate to large effect sizes were indicated between mean ABC factor values for each of the three subgroup comparisons, and although these were not universally supported by significant differences in means, most t-test outcomes were less than, (i.e. significant), or in the region of the 5% critical value (i.e., marginal).
-See Section 5 for an interpretation of these results.
-Examining outcomes generated using the alternative ABC Scales accommodated in this current study (see sub-section 4.3(IV) below) will be a topic for further study later.
+At a more granular level, examining the outcomes for differences in ABC24 at a factorial level revealed moderate, or moderate to large effect sizes between mean ABC24 factor values for each of the three subgroup comparisons, and although these were not universally supported by significant differences in means, most t-test outcomes were significant or marginal (Table 9).

 III Dyslexia Index